Aquatic locomotion: Escape reactions

 Some arthropods, such as lobsters and shrimps, can propel themselves backwards quickly by flicking their tail, known as lobstering or the caridoid escape reaction.

 Some bony fish use fast-starts to escape from predators.
 Fast-starts are characterized by the muscle contraction on one side of the fish, twisting the fish into a C-shape.
 Afterwards, muscle contraction occurs on the opposite side to allow the fish to enter into a steady swimming state with waves of undulation traveling alongside the body.
 The power of the bending motion comes from fast-twitch muscle fibers in the central region of the fish.
 The signal to perform this contraction comes from a set of Mauthner cells which simultaneously send a signal to the muscles on one side of the fish.
-Mauthner cells are activated when something startles the fish and can be activated by visual or sound-based stimuli.
+Mauthner cells are activated when something startles the fish.

 Fast-starts are split up into three stages.
 Stage one, the preparatory stroke, is characterized by the initial bending to a C-shape with small delay caused by hydrodynamic resistance.
 Stage two, the propulsive stroke, involves the body bending rapidly to the other side, which may occur multiple times.
 Stage three, the rest phase, cause the fish to return to normal steady-state swimming and the body undulations begin to cease.
 Large muscles closer to the central portion of the fish are stronger and generate more force than the muscles in the tail.
 This asymmetry in muscle composition causes body undulations that occur in Stage 3.
 Once the fast-start is completed, the position of the fish has been shown to have a certain level of unpredictability, which helps fish survive against predators.

-The rate at which the body can bend is limited by resistance contained in the inertia of each body part.
+The rate at which the body can bend is limited by the inertia of each body part.
 This inertia assists the fish in creating propulsion from the momentum created against the water.
 The forward propulsion created from C-starts, and steady-state swimming in general, is a result of the body of the fish pushing against the water.
-Waves of undulation create rearward momentum against the water providing the forward thrust required to push the fish forward.
+Waves of undulation create rearward momentum against the water, providing the forward thrust required to push the fish forward.